Virtual Bookshelf: Back to School

 State Humanities Councils:

 NEH’s state and jurisdictional humanities councils offer resources and activities that can be used in the classroom.
 State, jurisdictional, and regional online encyclopedias cover important places, events, and people from across the country, including these for Colorado, Georgia, and Alabama.
 Prime Time reading programs, created in 1991 by the Louisiana Endowment for the Humanities, are available in several states, including Nebraska and Kentucky, and are popular for families, libraries, and schools.
-Students can explore digital resources and online museums throughout the country; check out these examples from Washington D.C. and South Carolina.
+Students can explore digital resources and online museums throughout the country; check out this example from [PG1] South Carolina.
 Each year, Idaho Humanities Council and Alabama Humanities Alliance offer teacher workshops and institutes covering important topics relevant to state curricula.

 Blog Posts